 Is “THC-Free” the Same as Broad-Spectrum?

-Often, but it depends on the brand and the test results.
-Broad-spectrum CBD keeps a range of non-intoxicating cannabinoids and plant compounds while removing detectable THC.
-Always confirm with the COA that delta-9 THC is “ND.”
+Often, but they are technically different things.
+Broad-spectrum describes the type of extract, while THC-free describes the test result.
+A true broad-spectrum CBD oil keeps a range of non-intoxicating cannabinoids and plant compounds while removing detectable THC.

 - Broad-spectrum: Non-detectable THC, with other cannabinoids preserved.

-- Isolate: Pure CBD only, no other cannabinoids.
+- Isolate: Pure CBD only, stripped of all other hemp compounds.

 How Do Brands Remove THC?